Valentin Costache: CFR Cluj

 During early November 2017, it was reported that Costache would be joining CFR Cluj in the approaching transfer window for a fee of €1 million.
 He was formally unveiled at his new team on 8 January 2018.

 Over the course of four and a half seasons in Cluj-Napoca, Costache amassed totals of 145 games and 15 goals in all competitions, and also aided to seven domestic honours.

 Rapid București

 On 16 June 2022, Costache was transferred to fellow Liga I team Rapid București.

+Apollon Limassol

+On 22 August 2023, Costache signed for Cypriot First Division club Apollon Limassol on a two-year deal with the option for a further year.